JackNova/draws-service/readme.md

 ### TASKQUEUE ORGANIZATION

-taskqueue are powerfull tools, they give you retry/back-off policy for free and allow you a fine grained configuration on the queue behaviour.
+taskqueue are powerful tools, they give you retry/back-off policy for free and allow you a fine grained configuration on the queue behaviour.

 - put directly in the index of your module the EventHandlers that are just wrapper for a taskqueue call.
 This way you have complete visibility on the urls that compose the module.